unit8co/amld-workshop-pneumonia/README.md

 ### Content

-This repo contains notebooks/data that were using during workshop at Applied Machine Learning Days in Lausanne, split into two branches:
+This repo contains notebooks/data that were using during workshop at Applied Machine Learning Days in Lausanne, split into three branches:

-* master -> actual notebooks with excerciess that were presented during
-* feature/notebook_with_outputs -> completed notebook with sample output and all the blank fields filled for you!
+* master -> completed notebook with sample output and all the blank fields filled for you!
+* feature/notebooks-with-exercises -> actual notebooks with excerciess that were presented during
+* feature/best-model -> notebook with model with highest accuracy we achieved after short tuning.
+Try to beat that and let us know how =]!

 ### How to run